maximum-software/pdf-forms-for-woocommerce/readme.txt

 1. Install the [WooCommerce](https://wordpress.org/plugins/woocommerce/) plugin.
 2. Upload this plugin's folder to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 3. Activate the plugin through the 'Plugins' screen in WordPress.
-4. Start using the 'PDF Forms' section in the WPForms editor under settings.
+4. Start using the 'PDF Forms' section on the WooCommerce product editor page.